hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

         url(r'^admin/', include(admin.site.urls)),
     )

 That would have the advantage that it checks that the view exists and imports OK.
 It's a personal preference, but the official tutorial uses dot-notation, so I thought we'd stick with that.
-Read more here: https://docs.djangoproject.com/en/1.4/intro/tutorial03/#design-your-urls
+Read more here:

+https://docs.djangoproject.com/en/1.4/intro/tutorial03/#design-your-urls

 Re-running our tests should show us a different error::

     ======================================================================
-    ERROR: test_root_url_shows_all_polls (polls.tests.TestHomePageView)
+    ERROR: test_root_url_shows_all_polls (polls.tests.HomePageViewTest)
     ----------------------------------------------------------------------
     Traceback (most recent call last):
       File "/home/harry/workspace/tddjango_site/source/mysite/polls/tests.py", line 92, in test_root_url_shows_all_polls